Rudd-O/seedboxtools/README.md

 Put this in your crontab to run it every minute::

     * * * * * leechtorrents -Dql

+`leechtorrents` will daemonize itself, write to its default log file (which you could change with another command line option), and be quiet if no work needs to be done.
+Locking prevents multiple `leechtorrents` processes from running simultaneously.

 With systemd
 ~~~~~~~~~~~~